quicwg/base-drafts/draft-ietf-quic-recovery.md

 when it receives a new packet which is not one greater than the largest received packet number.

-Similarly, reception of an packet marked as ECN Congestion Experience (ECN-CE) SHOULD be acknowledged immediately to quicker react to congestion events.
-Additional ECN-CE marks received during the same recovery period are also immediately acknowledged to correctly account for ECN-CE marks in the recovery period.
+Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response time to congestion events.

 As an optimization, a receiver MAY process multiple packets before sending any ACK frames in response.
 In this case they can determine